sgalg/Genomica/README.md

 ## Installation

-To install Genomicam, you need to install devtools first:
+To install Genomica, you need to install devtools first:
 ```{r}
 install.packages("devtools")
 ```